About Public Private Partnership (PPP)

 - There has been documented public interest in a state highway route through Transmission Gully going back as far as 1919.
 However it has only been in the last decade that public views have been canvassed formally.

 - Two major public consultations were undertaken to ascertain the views of residents of the greater Wellington region whether a route through Transmission Gully should be progressed with.
-Both public consultations showed overwhelming support for a highway through the Gully.
+Both public consultations showed overwhelming support for a motorway through the Gully.

 - In June 2012, regulatory consent applications for the project were heard and approved by an independent Board of Inquiry.